 Professor James W. Rocco, MD, PhD, holds the Mary E. and John W. Alford Research Chair in Head and Neck Cancer.
 In addition to directing his research laboratory, he has fruitful collaborations with the Getz group at the Broad Institute and the Bernstein lab at MGH that aim to understand the biological basis of intra-tumor heterogeneity.
 His laboratory research interests synergize with his interests in clinical trials, his roles as a head and neck surgeon and as Head and Neck Disease Group Leader at The James Cancer Hospital and Solove Research Institute, and his work with many groups devoted to improving clinical care of head and neck cancer patients.

-Research Associate 2 Bin Li, PhD, is studying how loss of tumor-suppressor functions leads to tumor development and heterogeneity.
+Research Associate 2 Bin Li, PhD, is studying how loss of tumor suppressor functions leads to tumor development and heterogeneity.
 To model the initiating stages of squamous cell carcinoma (SCC), he uses CRISPR/Cas9-mediated genome editing to induce concurrent mutations in the TP53 and CDKN2A genes of primary keratinocytes.
 These include knockouts and mutations of the p53 protein (which promote heterogeneity) and individual or combined knockouts of the p14 and p16 protein products of the CDKN2A gene.
-This panel of genetically modified keratinocyte lines will help to dissect the roles of CDKN2A and TP53 alterations in initiation and development of SCC, and to identify targets for developing novel treatments.
+This panel of genetically modified keratinocytes lines will help to dissect out the roles of CDKN2A and TP53 alterations in initiation and development of SCC and to identify actionable targets for developing novel treatments.

-Research Associate 1 Satavisha Roy, BS,is investigating the properties of cancer stem cells (CSC) in cell lines derived from head and neck squamous cell carcinoma (HNSCC).
-She uses the ability of single cells to form tumorspheres, or floating sphere-shaped structures, as a model to understand how CSC differ from other cancer cells and to find ways to target the CSC population.
+Research Associate 1 Satavisha Roy, BS,is investigating the properties of cancer stem cells (CSC) in cell lines derived from Head and Neck Squamous Cell Carcinoma (HNSCC).
+She uses the ability of single cells to form tumorspheres, floating sphere-shaped structures, as a model to understand how CSC differ from other cancer cells and to find ways to target the CSC population.

-Research Assistant 1 Jason Andersen, BS, provides skilled technical support for molecular biology studies in the laboratory.
+Research Assistant 2 Jason Andersen, BS, provides skilled technical support for molecular biology studies in the laboratory.
 He is developing a system to use adenovirus to deliver CRISPR technology for editing genes in cells.
 The goal is to combine the ease of use and specificity of CRISPR with the advantages of adenoviruses, which unlike retroviruses do not directly alter the genome themselves.
-He wants to use these tools to elucidate cellular pathways associated with the p16 and p14 products of the cyclin-dependent kinase inhibitor 2A (CDKN2A) gene and the tumor suppressor p53.
+Jason particularly wants to use these tools to help elucidate cellular pathways associated with the p16 and p14 products of the cyclin-dependent kinase inhibitor 2A (CDKN2A) gene and the tumor suppressor p53.

-Graduate student Jorge Toro-Zapata, BS, who is in the Biomedical Sciences Graduate Program, is working to determine the ways that carcinogenic stimuli normally lead to expression of the p16 tumor suppressor from the CDKN2A gene.
-This tumor suppression is almost always lost before HNSCC develops.
-He is investigating a protein complex that includes the C-terminal binding protein (CtBP), which helps determine whether p16 expression is kept off or turned on.
-Understanding the ways that p16 normally is engaged to prevent tumor development may provide ways to detect and treat disease at an early stage, before dangerous heterogeneity can develop.
+Graduate student Jorge Toro-Zapata, BS, in the Biomedical Sciences Graduate Program, is working to determine the ways that carcinogenic stimuli normally lead to expression of the p16 tumor suppressor from the CDKN2A gene.
+This tumor suppression is almost always lost before HNSCC develop.
+He is investigating a protein complex including the C-terminal binding protein (CtBP), which helps determine whether p16 expression is kept off or turned on.
+Understanding the ways that p16 normally is engaged to prevent tumor development may provide ways to detect and treat disease at an early stage before dangerous heterogeneity can develop.

-Graduate student Travis Witkowski, BS, who is in the Biomedical Sciences Graduate Program, studies tumor-initiating cells (TIC), whose functional differences from other cancer cells in a tumor provide a mechanism of recurrence in HNSCC.
-He is developing both marker-dependent and functional assays to identify TIC and is investigating drugs that modulate these cells.
+Graduate student Travis Witkowski, BS, in the Biomedical Sciences Graduate Program, studies tumor initiating cells (TIC), whose functional differences from other cancer cells in a tumor provide a mechanism of recurrence in HNSCC.
+He is developing both marker-dependent and functional assays to identify TIC and is investigating drugs that modulate TIC.

-Program Director Bhavna, Kumar, MS., provides scientific and technical oversight of the Rocco Laboratory and other laboratories in the Head and Neck Cancer Research Program at Ohio State while she is engaged in several research projects in these laboratories.
-In the Rocco Laboratory, she is helping to develop tumorsphere assays as a model of CSC.
+Program Director Bhavna, Kumar, MS provides scientific and technical oversight of the Rocco Laboratory and other laboratories in the Head and Neck Cancer Research Program at Ohio State while she is engaged in several research projects in these laboratories.
+In the Rocco Laboratory she is particularly helping to develop tumorsphere assays as a model of CSC.

 Former Lab Member: